 - Supported Fonts: A list of supported fonts can be accessed here: https://docs.microsoft.com/en-us/typography/font-list/

-- Custom Fonts: Custom fonts must be embedded within your PowerPoint PPTX file.
+- Custom Fonts: Are supported but must be embedded with the Powerpoint file.

 - Licensed Fonts: Licensed fonts are not supported by webinar.net.
 Please change them to another font or remove the license restriction before uploading the presentation.

-- Click the File tab and navigate to Options (it's near the bottom left corner of the window).
+- Click the File tab and then click Options (it's near the bottom left corner of the window).

 - In the left column, select the Save tab.